Ayblue004/revision/README.md

 ### Algorithm
 •	Using pseudo code or any other appropriate method explain how functional parts like
-o	Login page
+o	Login in
-o	Registration page
+o	Registering a new user
-o	Booking an order would work.
+o	How booking an order would work.
+• Have a justification of each Algorith and put more context on how it should really work
 •	If needed create a table for each error that might happen for each algorithm and how it would be handled
 •	Create a Data table [Name, function, Data type and reason] of data that you will use.
 •	Create diagrams to explain the backend [Data Model].
 o	Conceptual
 o	Logical
 o	Physical
-•	Explain how you intend to test this algorithm [Using a table]
+•	Explain how you intend to test this system [Type, Who, data set, when, time, outcome]

 # Task 2  (Todo)
 •	[Do your thing :)]
 •	For the code